 Caps of the Soviet Army

 Due to the large number of caps in this category, I have subdivided the Army cap section into the four uniform periods described on my Uniform Periods page to the left.
 All caps on this page were worn during this period.
 However, certain uniform elements (including caps) often extended into succeeding uniform regulations.
-In most cases, I have placed these caps according to which uniform period they were introduced.
+In most cases, I have placed these caps according to the uniform period in which they were first introduced.
 A thumbnail image accompanies each cap description.
 Clicking on that thumbnail will bring up a larger, higher resolution image.

 1969-1991: M69 "Modernized" uniforms and their final updates

 Ministry of Defense uniform regulations implemented in 1969 represented the most significant and far-reaching reform of Soviet Army and Navy uniforms since 1943.
 Virtually every type of officer and soldier uniform was affected, with an overall trend toward more modern and lighter fabrics, western design and added color and ornamentation.
 While generals' uniforms changed the least in these changes, it is safe to say that every service member began 1970 (the effective date of the M69 regulations) looking sharper - at least on paper - than his counterparts in 1968.

 Probably the archetypical Soviet general's cap - the one most commonly seen in images taken of Soviet military parades, funerals and other ceremonies.
 In compliance with 1969 regulations, the top circumference was increased (final size varied depending on head size) and the height of the crown front was raised by .5 cm.
 Other than those changes - this 1970-dated cap mirrors its 1955-68 predecessors.
 Crown fabric is wave green in color, band and piping is red.
 The band, visor and leather strap are heavily embroidered in gilt wire.
 The cockade is the two-piece gilt aluminum general's model.
 The general's pattern buttons are probably a later addition, being made of gilded plastic; which replaced one-piece metal cast buttons during the latter part of this period.
 The patent leather visor is covered underneath with black wool and the interior is finished to general standards.